remore/burn/README.md

 ...and there is many TBDs(articles about #show, #sprite, #rand and #is_pressed are coming very soon)

 ## Notes

+### Why Burn

+Primarily, to let anti-piracy movement gain significant momentum.
+There are [countless ways out there](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles) that emulate .nes game, but very few that create .nes rom file without hassle.
+This is the original reason why @remore have developed Burn.

+Secondarily, to get back a lost love to video game programming.
+Having high-spec machine is not always happy to us, human beings.
+Sometimes we'd better to look back the old era where many constrains still exist.
+You might think it's silly, but I'm serious.
+It's crazy fun to struggle.

 ### Discussions and Conference Talks